 Students completing the M.Ed.
-Single Subject program or Single Subject credential ONLY program will receive a Preliminary Single Subject Credential, with an included emphasis in instructing English Language Learners and will be authorized to provide the following services: (1) instruction for English language development in grades twelve and below, including preschool, and in classes organized primarily for adults; and (2) specially designed content instruction delivered in English in single subject matter.
+Single Subject program will receive a Preliminary Single Subject Credential, with an included emphasis in instructing English Language Learners and will be authorized to provide the following services: (1) instruction for English language development in grades twelve and below, including preschool, and in classes organized primarily for adults; and (2) specially designed content instruction delivered in English in single subject matter.

 We highly encourage all candidates to meet with an advisor or attend an information session prior to applying.
 For information session dates and to RSVP, please visit: https://education.ucr.edu/info-sessions.